 The same event is also included in reports with a matching scope.

 Events are also leveraged by Coveo Machine Learning (Coveo ML) to build models which improve and personalize the search experience.
-You can further add custom metadata to your events and associate them to dimensions to better tailor the collected information to your context.
-You may also want to log view events to leverage Coveo ML Event Recommendations.
+You can further add custom metadata to your events and associate them with dimensions to better tailor the collected information to your context.
+You may also want to send view events for Coveo ML content recommendations.

-When an end user interacts with a search interface in a way that triggers the Search API, a search event is logged.
+When a user interacts with a search interface in a way that triggers the Search API, a search event is logged.

 Search events are used to calculate metrics such as Search Event Count and can be separated into three categories: manual search event, which is done consciously by the user on a particular topic, automatic search event, which is triggered automatically without the user noticing, and manual search event refinement.

 For a complete list of actions that trigger search events, see search event causes.

 When a user clicks or previews search results, a click event is logged.

 The click events are used to calculate metrics such as Average Click Rank and Click Event Count.

 For a complete list of actions that trigger click events, see click event causes.